cran/highs/inst/HiGHS/README.md

       --solution_file arg     File for writing out model solution.
       --write_model_file arg  File for writing out model.
       --random_seed arg       Seed to initialize random number generation.
-      --ranging arg           Compute cost, bound, RHS and basic solution ranging.
+      --ranging arg           Report cost, bound, RHS and basic solution ranging in any solution file: "off" by default - "on" is alternatives.
       --read_solution_file    File of solution to be read

+      --version               Print version number
   -h, --help                  Print help.

   Note:

-  * If the file constrains some variables to take integer values (so the problem is a MIP) and "simplex" or "ipm" is selected for the solver option, then the integrality constraint will be ignored.
   * If the file defines a quadratic term in the objective (so the problem is a QP or MIQP) and "simplex" or "ipm" is selected for the solver option, then the quadratic term will be ignored.
   * If the file constrains some variables to take integer values and defines a quadratic term in the objective, then the problem is MIQP and cannot be solved by HiGHS